 The City of Arts & Sciences is a great way to spend an entire day exploring, as you navigate through immersive displays and is perfect for the entire family.
 Located just beside the City of Arts & Sciences Valencia is the hugely impressive Museo Oceanogràfic, one of the largest aquariums in Europe.

-If you are fascinated by the underwater world, I highly recommend a visit to the Valencia Aquarium.
+If you are fascinated by the underwater world, I highly recommend a visit to the Valencia Aquarium, it’s definitely one of the must-see attractions and things to do in Valencia.
 Throughout the large marine park, you will find beluga whales, sharks, penguins, dolphins, jellyfish, sea lions, and turtles.
 And that’s just scratching the surface of what is on offer.

 Whether you are visiting Valencia for the incredible Las Fallas festival (an absolute must for visitors during the month of March), or a weekend away, a trip to the Valencia Aquarium is a must.